BenLiu983/House_Price_Prediction_Model_Deployment/README.md

 ![feature_imp](https://user-images.githubusercontent.com/64850893/103930672-1e414f80-50ed-11eb-9df7-05bc77369c4e.jpg)

-1.5 ML pipeline
+1.5 Summary

-Summarise the key pieces of code to a pipeline, which is necessary to take forward for this project, in order to put the model in production.
+Summarise the key pieces of code, which is necessary to take forward for this project, in order to put the model in production.

 # Section 2 Production Code

-To be continued
+2.1 Scikit-learn pipeline

 # Section 3 Model Deployment

-To be continued
+3.1 Serve the model via REST API

+3.2 Run with Docker

+3.3 Deploy the model to AWS